phi19/MapEditor/README.md

 # MapEditor

 ## Project Description
-A bootcamp project after 4 weeks of learning Java.
-We were challenged to do a VERY simplified paint in Simple Graphics Library from <Academia de Código_>.
+A VERY simplified paint made with Simple Graphics Library from <Academia de Código_>, after 4 weeks of learning Java.

 ## Instructions
 You start with a auto-generated grid with as many squares as you want by side (be careful: too many squares can overload the program).
 You can also choose if it shows limits.